jbhopkins/bioxtasraw/docs/source/tutorial/s1_sec.rst

     |lc_analysis_remove_sample_png|

 #.
 Click the 'Auto' button to automatically find a new sample region.
 Click the
-    'To Main Plot' button to send that new region to the main plot.
+    'To Profiles Plot' button to send that new region to the Profiles plot.

-    *   *Try:* You can see what the data subtracted by just the second buffer region looks like by removing the first buffer region, setting the buffer again, finding a new good sample region, and sending new region to the main plot.
+    *   *Try:* You can see what the data subtracted by just the second buffer region looks like by removing the first buffer region, setting the buffer again, finding a new good sample region, and sending new region to the Profiles plot.

 #.
 Cancel out of the LC Series analysis window.
 This will not save the changes
     you made to the buffer and sample regions.